seandstewart/bardly/pending/tragedies/othello/11-player.md

 **IAGO**
 Go to; farewell.
-No talk more of drowning, do you hear?
+No more of drowning, do you hear?

 **RODERIGO**
 I am changed: I'll go sell all my land.